jrdngr/pngme_book/src/chapter_4.md

 ## Assignment
 Add command line argument support.

+## Requirements
 You should have four subcommands each with their own set of parameters.

 ### Encode
 * File path